Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I've found a way to keep my freezer organized that saves me both time and money.
 I have plastic bins that fit on the shelves and are labeled as to contents: chicken, beef, fish.
-I have 2 other bins labeled "prepared food" and "prepped ingredients".

 When you freeze leftovers, keep a notepad by the freezer and write down what you have got in there.
 When you have a "don't know what to cook" moment, you will have inspiration.

 The main thing that I have done for my freezers is go to an office store or dollar store and get paper holders.
-Then I put each filled with separated plastic bags; hamburger, chicken, pork chops, etc. I have done this for many years.
+Then I put each filled with separated plastic bags; hamburger, chicken, pork chops, etc.

 I use small meal size containers for berries to go with pancakes or deserts.
 The first trick is to turn over every second container, so that it's lid rim is down.
 I get one extra container per row that way.